ÃÛÌÒÊÓƵ

 Studio Art B.F.A. - Printmaking

-Undergraduate students can study printmaking at ÃÛÌÒÊÓƵ University through the Bachelor of Fine Arts degree in studio art with a printmaking concentration.
+Undergraduate students can study printmaking at ÃÛÌÒÊÓƵ University through the Bachelor of Fine Arts degree in Studio Art with a track in printmaking.

 The printmaking curriculum strongly encourages interdisciplinary work, especially drawing upon graphic and surface design techniques, mixed media and digital art techniques, materials and sensibilities.
 Experimentation with any number of substrates available in the current marketplace is emphasized to promote student invention.